FGNET-RH: Fine-Grained Named Entity Typing via Refinement in Hyperbolic Space: Proposed Approach

 \item In the hyperbolic space, use the corresponding exponential and logarithmic transformations to perform the core operations, i.e., \textit{(i)} linear transformation, and \textit{(ii)} contextual aggregation, required to fine-tune the encodings learnt in stage-I prior to entity typing.

 \end{enumerate}

-We work with two models in the hyperbolic space, i.e., the Hyperboloid $(\mathbb{H}^{d})$ and the Poincar\'e-Ball $(\mathbb{D}^{d})$.
+We~analyze the performance of \FGETHR{} using two different models in the hyperbolic space, i.e., the Hyperboloid $(\mathbb{H}^{d})$ and the Poincar\'e-Ball $(\mathbb{D}^{d})$.
 In the following sub-sections, we provide the mathematical formulation for the Hyperboloid model of the hyperbolic space.
 Similar formulation can be designed for the Poincar\'e-Ball model.